HardlyDifficult/Tutorials/Quaternions.md

 [View on YouTube](TODO)

 Goal: This tutorial aims to introduce working with rotations in Unity, with a focus on Quaternions.
-By the end you should feel comfortable working with Quaternions in Unity and we will introduce some of the math that goes into them so that it does not feel like black magic anymore.
+Some math that goes into Quaternions is included.
+It may help to explain what these numbers represent, but it's not necessary to know when working in Unity.
+By the end, you should feel comfortable using Quaternions in Unity.

  - 1.)
 Euler Rotations
    - 1.1) [About Euler](#11-about-euler)